Freight Planning

 2026 FNC Project Timeline

-Phase 1 is Goals, Vision Statement, Outreach Plan, and Formatting and the timeline is Q3 of 2024.
-Phase 2 is Outreach, Data Collection, and Plan Outline and the timeline is Q4 of 2024 and Q1, Q2, and Q3 of 2025.
-Phase 3 is Plan Drafting and the timeline is Q2, Q3, and Q4 of 2025 and Q1 of 2026.
-Phase 4 is Plan Finalization and Adoption and the timeline is Q2 of 2026.
+Phase 1 is Goals, Vision Statement, Outreach Plan, and Formatting.
+Phase 2 is Outreach, Data Collection, and Plan Outline.
+Phase 3 is Plan Drafting.
+Phase 4 is Plan Finalization and Adoption.

 Note: Timeline valid as of September 10th, 2024.

-The NFRMPO is developing an Outreach Strategy for the 2026 FNC that will ensure a clear, concise set of tools for engagement, both virtual and in-person.
+The NFRMPO developed an Outreach Strategy for the 2026 FNC that will ensure a clear, concise set of tools for engagement, both virtual and in-person.

 Current Freight Planning